 "I have a contusion in the face.
 The exams revealed a slight intracranial haemorrhage, without hydrocephalus".

-In other words, Burti suffered a severe head injury, a very strong contusion in the face with a subsequent intracranial haemorrhage and no internal liquid spillage.
-An official press release from Prost points out:
+Burti suffered a severe head injury, a very strong contusion in the face and subsequent intracranial haemorrhage, yet there is no internal liquid spillage.
+Prost releases an official press release:

 "The scan showed bruising on two locations on the head but no swelling.
 He will be closely monitored and tomorrow there will be another scan".

-The shock now remains for his second consecutive scare in less than a month.
-At the start of the German Grand Prix, the Brazilian violently hit the back of Michael Schumacher’s Ferrari, which was going slowly in the middle of the track after suffering a gearbox issue, and literally took off.
-At the first corner of the Hockenheim circuit, the car launched in the air and rolled over the top of Bernoldi’s Arrows.
-The Prost car then crashed into the barriers.
-The dynamic of the incident was spectacular: fortunately, the Brazilian driver was practically unscathed: at the second restart, Burti used the spare car but was forced to retire.
+This is Burti’s second consecutive crash in less than a month.
+At the start of the German Grand Prix, the Prost driver violently hit the back of Michael Schumacher’s F2001 car and literally took off.
+The AP04 car launched in the air, rolled over the top of Bernoldi’s Arrows and crashed into the barriers.
+The dynamic of the incident was spectacular but Burti was practically unscathed.
+At the second restart, Burti used the spare car but was forced to retire.
 His arm is sore, following the incident.
 Irvine will talk to the injured Prost driver after the post-race interviews:

-Barrichello, his great friend, visited him at the Liegi hospital in the evening.
-The Ferrari driver recounted that Burti wanted to get up from the bed and smash Irvine’s face.
-According to the Prost driver, Irvine was the cause of the terrible incident.
-However, Burti, a couple of days after the incident, will claim that he has never said such things.
-He further explains that he does not remember anything and that he thus cannot put the blame on Irvine.
-Yet there is someone who openly accused the Jaguar driver of causing the incident.
-The two touched whilst the Brazilian was trying to overtake Irvine, who brutally closed the door at his rival.
+Barrichello and Irvine visit Burti in the Liegi hospital in the evening.
+The Ferrari driver recounts that Burti wanted to get up from the bed and smash Irvine’s face.
+According to the Prost driver, Irvine caused the terrible accident.
+Burti will later claim that he has never said such things, arguing that he does not remember anything.
+Anyway, someone blames the Jaguar driver for causing the incident.
+Flavio Briatore believes that Burti was trying to overtake Irvine, who brutally closed the door at his rival.
 Do not forget that Blanchimont is one of the fastest corners of the entire calendar.
 According to the Benetton team principal, Irvine made a big mistake in closing the door on Burti:

 "Everyone needs to calm down.
 If a driver makes a mistake, he should be stopped for one or two races".